How I Clean My Home Without Harsh Chemicals

 The tools needed depend on the project size.
 Larger areas may need plastic sheets or drop cloths to prevent spreading.
 A dehumidifier can help, too.
 For smaller projects, you'll need brushes (metal for wood, soft for fabrics), a spray bottle, and potentially replacement materials if mold has penetrated deeply.

-Vinegar can safely be used with hydrogen peroxide, salt, and lemon juice, but never mix with bleach as it creates toxic fumes.
+Vinegar can safely be used with hydrogen peroxide, salt, and lemon juice, but never mix with bleach, it creates toxic fumes.
 Baking soda is milder but absorbs odors to prevent a recurrence.
 Hydrogen peroxide (3%) can be sprayed and wiped off after 15 minutes.
 Lemon juice requires scrubbing immediately after applying.

 Tea tree oil and grapefruit seed extract are also effective, environmentally friendly options.
 However, one clue that professional remediation may be needed is if the area is larger than 10x10 feet, the mold is rooted deeply into materials, or it's an intense type like black mold.